Property tax changes from 1 January 2006

 expected draft bill on property taxation that would impose, among other

-capital gains tax on the resale of property.
-It is widely expected to pass
+and a capital gains tax on the resale of property.
+It is widely expected

 The government said that the change in the property tax system is designed

-for the new VAT tax to force developers to ask for invoices for all
+is for the new VAT tax to force developers to ask for invoices for

-material and works provided, while the capital gains tax would discourage
+all material and works provided, while the capital gains tax would

-profiteering on real estate and protect the market from irrational spikes.
+discourage profiteering on real estate and protect the market from

-the extra burden to taxpayers cannot be calculated until the end of
+on the extra burden to taxpayers cannot be calculated until the end

 objective values, a table of indicative values per area on which property